Self-Speculative Masked Diffusions: Introduction

 Our objective is to reveal multiple masked tokens concurrently using a non-factorized predictive distribution.
 Inspired by self-speculative sampling \citep{zhang2023draft, elhoushi2024layer, liu2024kangaroo}, we propose generating a draft sequence using a network subset, then validating it in parallel with the full transformer.
 By employing speculative sampling \citep{leviathan2023fast, chen2023accelerating}, we ensure the accepted token sequence is distributed according to a \emph{non-factorized} target distribution defined by the full capacity network.

 Using self-speculative sampling for MDMs provides a non-factorized predictive distribution that can be sampled efficiently, but requires solving two key challenges.
 Firstly, speculative verification requires a causal transformer but standard MDMs use a non-causal transformer.
-We solve this with a novel hybrid non-causal and permutation informed causal architecture \citep{pannatier2024sigma}, designing the information flow so that the causal target distribution is a strict improvement over the non-causal draft distribution.
+We solve this with a novel hybrid non-causal and permutation informed causal architecture \citep{pannatier2024sigma}, building in residual connections so that the causal target distribution learns to improve over the non-causal draft distribution.
 Second, in contrast to standard speculative sampling \citep{leviathan2023fast}, the non-causal layers create a target distribution which depends on the speculative sampling accept/reject sequence.
 We theoretically characterize this dependence by deriving a log-likelihood lower bound for this model class.

 We demonstrate our method on GPT2-scale text modelling and protein sequence generation.
 On the OpenWebText and UniRef50 datasets, we achieve a $\sim 2 \times$ reduction in the number of function evaluations (NFE) required for a given sample quality relative to standard MDMs.